aramistech/aramistech-website/replit.md

 - June 27, 2025.
 Added clickable link from "Click to Learn more" text on Windows 10 upgrade page to AI development page with AramisTech orange branding and hover effects
 - June 27, 2025.
 Updated "Call Now" button text color to orange on Windows 10 upgrade page to match AramisTech branding with blue hover effect
 - June 27, 2025.
 Added fun robot emojis to "See What Our AI-Enhanced Fans Are Saying!" title on Windows 10 upgrade page for playful tech appeal
+- June 27, 2025.
+Fixed "Click to Learn more" link to scroll to top of AI development page instead of loading in middle of page
 ```

 ## User Preferences